harrytallbelt/blog/hugo/content/post/simulating-the-physical-world.md

 If you're confused about why you'd want to store the whole state in one big vector, bear with me.
 This is one of those cases where it might seem we go way over the top with generality, but I promise there are some interesting tidbits from looking at a general model for simulation.
-Tidbits, I say!

 If you're confused about *how* you might store the whole state of a scene in one big vector, let's look at a simple example.
 Let's consider a 2D simulation with